nikhiljohn10/pi-clap/README.md

 3. Configure OS after OS bootup [6] `sudo raspi-config`
 4. Update OS `sudo apt-get update && sudo apt-get upgrade -y`
 5. Install pip & portaudio module `sudo apt-get install -y python3-pip portaudio19-dev`
+6. Install pi-clap pip module `pip3 install pi-clap`
-6. Connect the output line to BCM #24 Pin on RPi.
+7. Connect the output line to BCM #24 Pin on RPi.

 ( Try 2 claps to activate the output line for 1 sec and 3 claps to toggle ON/OFF state of given PIN.
 Note: Use 4 claps to exit from the system )

-### Installing dependencies
+### Installing dependencies for other operating systems

 ```
 # Debian based OS like Ubuntu